Pa1mantri/RISC-V_HDP/W-2/Readme.md

 <img width="465" alt="7" src="https://github.com/Pa1mantri/RISC-V_HDP/assets/114488271/1df368c1-dbc1-4f07-9795-ff3ab6718a04">

-CPU1 has a clock frequency of 5MHz.
-CPU2 has a clock frequency of 2.5MHz.
-If we measure the performance just by the clock frequency than CPU1 has to be faster, but CPU time of(cpu1) is 500ps and cpu2 is 600ps.
+CPU1 has a clock frequency of 5MHz, while CPU2 has a clock frequency of 2.5MHz.
+If we measure performance solely by clock frequency, CPU1 appears to be faster.
+However, CPU1 has a CPU time of 500ps, whereas CPU2 has a CPU time of 600ps

-CPU1 = 5/6 CPU2.
+CPU1 = 5/6 CPU2 = 0.833CPU2.

 <img width="479" alt="8" src="https://github.com/Pa1mantri/RISC-V_HDP/assets/114488271/a3d04499-14c6-4e9f-81c3-3971b9ecb5f1">

 The higher the CPI, the lower the CPU performance.

+Test Case:3

+A single CPU is executing two different programs, each with a different number of instructions.

+The total number of CPU clock cycles is 19 for blue and 18 for red.
+Since the clock cycle time is the same, the red one is faster, despite having more instructions (10) compared to the blue side (9).